 Michael Todd Greene, Ed.D., M.S., R.D.N.

 Dr. Michael Todd Greene is a solutions-focused Senior Executive and Board Member with more than 35 years of success across the hospital and healthcare, corporate wellness, clinical nutrition and nonprofit industries.
 Leveraging extensive experience in developing programs for health and human services, he is a valuable advisor for an organization focused on nutrition, dietetics and the creation of a healthy work environment.
 His broad areas of expertise include business development, people management, clinical understanding, public speaking, and corporate development.
-He is a subject matter expert in Severe Malnutrition and Food Insecurity.
+He is a subject matter expert in Severe Malnutrition, Food Insecurity and Motivation.

-Throughout his executive career, Michael has held leadership positions with DocRD™ L.L.C., St. Vincent Medical Center, Contracted Food Service-Food IV, Ritz Carlton, and The Los Angeles County Department of Public Health.
+Throughout his executive career, Michael has held leadership positions with DocRD® L.L.C., St. Vincent Medical Center, Contracted Food Service-Food IV, Ritz Carlton, and The Los Angeles County Department of Public Health.

 • Chief Study Researcher: Vocational Education Graduates: A Mixed Methods Analysis On Beliefs And Influences Of Career Choice And Persistence, USC, 2013.